JakubVojvoda/design-patterns-cpp/bridge/README.md

 ## Bridge

 Decouple an abstraction from its implementation so that the two can vary independently.
+Bridge pattern has structural purpose and applies to objects, so it deals with the composition of objects.

 ### When to use